1,000+ Opportunities

 Save a search for “Department of the Treasury” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: State, Local (includes some State-recognized Indian Tribes, excludes institutions of higher education and hospitals, State (includes District of Columbia, public institutions of higher education and hospitals), Federally Recognized Indian Tribal Governments Eligible applicant types include: Tribal, Territorial, State.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: State, Local (includes some State-recognized Indian Tribes, excludes institutions of higher education and hospitals, State (includes District of Columbia, public institutions of higher education and hospitals), Federally Recognized Indian Tribal Governments Eligible applicant types include: Tribal, Territorial, State.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program